mff-uk/dataspecer/content/en/docs/projects/genapp.md

 #### `presentation-layer` subdirectory

-- Similarily to the `app-logic-layer` and `data-layer` subdirectories, this subdirectory contains template generators used to generate UI components and their elements for different capabilities.
+- Similarly to the `app-logic-layer` and `data-layer` subdirectories, this subdirectory contains template generators used to generate UI components and their elements for different capabilities.

 #### `react-base` subdirectory